aimms/user-guide/aimms-ide/MINOS/Advanced/MINOS_Advanced_-_LU_Factor_Tol.rst

-This option affects the stability and sparsity of the basis factorization B = LU during refactorization.
+This option affects the stability and sparsity of the basis factorization :math:`B = LU` during refactorization.
 Smaller values for this option favor stability, while larger values favor sparsity.
 The default value usually strikes a good compromise between stability and sparsity.